 “There is great interest in finding uses for the SolSource within the community including the potential for operating small food-based businesses with the solar cookers.”

 To reach what Malcolm Gladwell has coined “the tipping point” of acceptance of solar cooking, Buchenic believes getting local people on board is crucial.

 “We must depend on support from people who are respected in their communities and who will spend the time needed to share this technology with others.”

 Looking forward, Buchenic and Gasser believe solar cookers have the potential to improve the quality of life in Chantal.

 “Today, they use charcoal or wood to cook.
 By using solar cookers instead, women will not be gathering wood or tending to the stove as much.”
 Buchenic says.
 “I feel that we have just begun a process that could, with support and dedication, last for many years”.

 Gasser agrees.
 “While we continue to spread the word through local demonstrations here in the US, we have offers to teach in India, Africa and other regions.
 The potential is unlimited.”

-To support “The Solar Sisters” mission to build awareness about solar cooking, One Earth Designs has provided them with two SolSource stoves and project support.
+To support “The Solar Sisters” mission to build awareness about solar cooking, One Earth Designs has provided them with two SolSource Classic units and project support.